B Y T O M T O R T O R I C I

 What they find are companies that can’t stop talking about what they think of themselves.
 Along with a liberal sprinkling of broad, superficial marketing cliches.

 Now, what if they finally land on a site where the provider seems to understand what they’re going through.
 Maybe the website copy recognizes the original trigger for their search, as well as the obstacles that have stymied their success.
 Not in terms of how the company sees ‘their’ customer.
-But how that head-scratching searcher sees themself.
+But how that human in search-mode sees themself.

 What if the problem-solvers go a step further, to acknowledge the solution-seeker’s feelings?